 Xbox Ports and Games for Windows

-Many PC games are ported from the Xbox 360.
-These games generally come with built-in support for the same controller they use on the Xbox 360.
-Plug in a controller and you’ll usually see the on-screen button prompts change from mouse and keyboard to Xbox 360 controller buttons.
-Some of the worst ports to PC don’t even include on-screen prompts for keyboard and mouse controllers–they show you Xbox 360 controller buttons on screen whether or not you plug in an Xbox 360 controller.
+Many PC games are ported from the Xbox.
+These games generally come with built-in support for the same controller they use on the Xbox.
+Plug in a controller and you’ll usually see the on-screen button prompts change from mouse and keyboard to Xbox controller buttons.
+Some of the worst ports to PC don’t even include on-screen prompts for keyboard and mouse controllers–they show you Xbox controller buttons on screen whether or not you plug in an Xbox controller.
 Mouse and keyboard users are left struggling to figure out the appropriate buttons on their own.

-Today, the Xbox 360 controller has become such a standardized controller that even indie games developed for PC are often designed with it in mind.
+Today, the Xbox 360 (and the very similar Xbox One) controller has become such a standardized controller that even indie games developed for PC are often designed with it in mind.
 They weren’t designed for Xbox and aren’t worried about passing Games for Windows certification–they’re just supporting the best, most common PC controller.

-Controllers like the Xbox 360 controller are also great for playing classic console games in emulators on your PC.
+They’re are also great for playing classic console games in emulators on your PC.
 Hook up two or more and you can play old multiplayer console games.
-It should be plug-and-play for PC games, but you’ll have to do a bit more work when configuring emulators to work with the Xbox 360 controller.
+It should be plug-and-play for PC games, but you’ll have to do a bit more work when configuring emulators to work with an Xbox controller.

 XInput and DirectInput

-The Xbox 360 Controller is different from other controllers because it uses the XInput API to send input data to games.
+Xbox Controllers are different from other controllers because they use the XInput API to send input data to games.
 This is different from the older DirectInput API that other controllers used.
 XInput is easier for developers to use (according to Microsoft) and offers support for analog triggers and controller vibration.

-Games are built with XInput support and the Xbox 360 controller in mind.
+Games are built with XInput support and the Xbox 360 or One controller in mind.
 Some games may not even include DirectInput support at all, so they may not work with other controllers.
-If they do support DirectInput, you’ll have to configure the controls on your own, while the default controls will be designed by the developer with the Xbox 360 controller in mind.
+If they do support DirectInput, you’ll have to configure the controls on your own, while the default controls will be designed by the developer with Xbox controllers in mind.
 You can use a tool like x360ce to emulate XInput, translating DirectInput controller calls to XInput, but this will require configuration and may not work perfectly.